jameshughes89/cs102/src/site/topic18.rst

 2. The Heap
     * Which can be broken down further into storage for
-    a.
-Static information
+		* Static information
 		    * e.g. your code
-    b.
-Instance information
+		* Instance information
 		    * e.g. Objects
 		    * Technically, in Java, this can be broken down further into an area for longer living objects and an area for younger ones
 		        * We will ignore this here

 .. image:: img/memory_abstraction.png